HathorNetwork/hathor-explorer/hathor_explorer_v1.md

 When no `hash` provided, a simple query is made to the database to return the stored list.

-When a `hash` is provided, it build a request to the `full-node` with this hash to return transaction data.
+When a `hash` is provided, it build a request to the `hathor-wallet-service` with this hash to return transaction data.
 This data then is transformed into the structure described above and returned.

+Cache on API GW will use `hash` as key.
 ### Transactions Handler
 [reference-level-explanation/hathor-explorer-service/transactions-handler]: #reference-level-explanation/hathor-explorer-service/transactions-handler